 Comparative Pricing & Valuation: Tata Capital vs. Peers

-But the truth is, the unlisted market often runs on scarcity and speculation, while IPO pricing must be grounded in earnings, risk profile, and peer benchmarks.
+But the truth also lies that in the fact that the unlisted market often runs on scarcity and speculation, while IPO pricing must be grounded in earnings, risk profile, and peer benchmarks.
 Tata Capital’s discount reflects a reset in valuations across the NBFC space, where regulators and investors are demanding more conservative pricing.

 Rising risk in the loan book: Stage-3 bad loans have inched up to ~1.9%.